 There certainly are also many advantages of taking out a working capital loan with your bank.
 However, if you need more flexibility with what you borrow, they may not be the right option for you and your business.

 The Mulligan Funding Working Capital Loan Advantage

-At Mulligan Funding, business owners who receive a working capital loan (or a merchant cash advance if the majority of their transactions are by payment card) are unreservedly entitled to pay any or all of their loan back earlier than scheduled.
+At Mulligan Funding, business owners who receive a working capital loan are unreservedly entitled to pay any or all of their loan back earlier than scheduled.